 - Fracture point: The fracture point is the point of strain where the material physically separates.
-At this point, the strain reaches its maximum value and the material actually fractures, even though the corresponding stress may be less than the ultimate strength at this point.
-Ductile materials have a fracture strength lower than the ultimate tensile strength (UTS), whereas in brittle materials the fracture strength is equivalent to the UTS.
+At this point, the strain reaches its maximum value, and the material actually fractures, even though the corresponding stress may be less than the ultimate strength at this point.
+Ductile materials have a fracture strength lower than the ultimate tensile strength (UTS), whereas, in brittle materials, the fracture strength is equivalent to the UTS.
 If a ductile material reaches its ultimate tensile strength in a load-controlled situation, it will continue to deform, with no additional load application, until it ruptures.
 However, if the loading is displacement-controlled, the deformation of the material may relieve the load, preventing rupture.

 Ductile vs. Brittle – Stress-strain curves

-Some materials break very sharply, without plastic deformation, in what is called a brittle failure.
+Some materials break very sharply, without plastic deformation, in a brittle failure.
 Others, which are more ductile, including most metals, experience some plastic deformation and possibly necking before fracture.
 It is possible to distinguish some common characteristics among the stress-strain curves of various groups of materials.
 On this basis, it is possible to divide materials into two broad categories; namely:

 - Ductile Materials.
 Ductility is the ability of a material to be elongated in tension.
 Ductile material will deform (elongate) more than brittle material.
 Ductile materials show large deformation before fracture.
 In ductile fracture, extensive plastic deformation (necking) takes place before fracture.
 Ductile fracture (shear fracture) is better than brittle fracture because there is slow propagation and an absorption of a large amount of energy before fracture.
 Ductility is desirable in the high temperature and high-pressure applications in reactor plants because of the added stresses on the metals.
 High ductility in these applications helps prevent brittle fracture.